 MKV to MOV - Convert video online

-1. Click "Choose Files" button to select multiple files on your computer.
-You can also click the dropdown button to choose online file from URL, Google Drive or Dropbox.
+1. Click the "Choose Files" button to select multiple files on your computer or click the "URL" button to choose an online file from URL, Google Drive or Dropbox.
 The source file can also be audio format.
 Video and audio file size can be up to 200M.
 You can use file analyzer to get source video's detailed information such as video codec, duration and bitrate.

-3. Click "Convert Now!" button to start batch conversion.
-It will automatically retry another server if one failed, please be patient while converting.
+3. Click the "Convert Now!" button to start batch conversion.
+It will automatically retry conversion on another server if one fails, please be patient while converting.
 The output files will be listed in the "Conversion Results" section.
-Click icon to show file QR code or save file to online storage services such as Google Drive or Dropbox.
+Click icon to show file QR code or save file to cloud storage services such as Google Drive or Dropbox.

 MKV vs MOV:

+|Type of format

-|Introduction||The Matroska Multimedia Container is an open standard free container format, a file format that can hold an unlimited number of video, audio, picture, or subtitle tracks in one file.
-It is intended to serve as a universal format for storing common multimedia content, like movies or TV shows.||QuickTime File Format (QTFF) is a computer file format used natively by the QuickTime framework.
+|QuickTime File Format (QTFF) is a computer file format used natively by the QuickTime framework.
 The International Organization for Standardization approved the QuickTime file format as the basis of the MPEG-4 file format.
 Because both the QuickTime and MP4 container formats can use the same MPEG-4 formats, they are mostly interchangeable in a QuickTime-only environment.

-|Technical details||Matroska is similar in concept to other containers like AVI, MP4, or Advanced Systems Format (ASF), but is entirely open in specification, with implementations consisting mostly of open source software.||The format specifies a multimedia container file that contains one or more tracks, each of which stores a particular type of data: audio, video, or text (e.g. for subtitles).
+|The format specifies a multimedia container file that contains one or more tracks, each of which stores a particular type of data: audio, video, or text (e.g. for subtitles).
 Each track either contains a digitally-encoded media stream (using a specific format) or a data reference to the media stream located in another file.